-Push Notifications, a new feature built for our Mobile App based on Webhooks, enables you to receive notifications every time a specific Orchestrator event takes place, thus helping you better monitor your Robot fleet.
+Push Notifications is a feature built for our Mobile App based on Webhooks, and enables you to receive notifications every time a specific Orchestrator event takes place, thus helping you better monitor your Robot fleet.

 To use the push notifications feature, keep in mind that you should:

-The Notifications screen displays whether this feature is enabled or not, and lists the existing event types.
+The Notifications page displays whether this feature is enabled or not, and lists the existing event types.
 The toggle next to each event type helps you enable or disable it.

 Based on pre-existing Orchestrator Webhooks, you can choose to be notified on the following types of events:

-To access the Notifications screen, select Settings menu > Notifications option.
+To access the Notifications page, select Settings menu > Notifications option.